mbasagoitia/pcb-simulator/README.md

 The backend follows a modular MVC design with the following key classes (zoom in or download SVG to see details):

+*Note: Some related AssemblyStation subclasses are omitted for formatting purposes--see HandSolderAssembly for assembly stations that implement PCBCheckstation and ApplySolderPaste for assembly stations that do not.*

 [![UML Class Diagram](docs/class-diagram.svg)](docs/class-diagram.svg)

 ---